heyjaywilson/swift-examples/Posts/StoredProperties.md

 This post is going to define what a stored property is and how to use it.

-There is a Swift Playground with the examples in this post.
-It can be found at [this link](link).
-Feel free to copy the files or clone the entire [repo](github link), but the repo will have more than just this post's sample code.
+There is a Swift Playground with examples in this post.
+It is at [this link](link).
+Feel free to copy the files or clone the entire [repo](Github link), but the repo has more than just this post's sample code.

 ## Topics covered in this post